 Communications links have been enhanced and developed over this work period.
-The Counter Fraud Team continues to operate a dedicated Twitter account to promote the Counter Fraud message.
-The Team has also maintained and updated its intranet pages, including migration over to the new intranet format.
+The Counter Fraud Team continues to operate a dedicated Twitter account to promote the

+Counter Fraud message.
+The Team has also maintained and updated its intranet pages and made the transition to digital newsletters via MS Sway.
+This allows for a more interactive approach to delivering awareness, including utilising, and embedding digital material into the documents.